 Easy no yeast cinnamon rolls means you can enjoy freshly baked cinnamon rolls in an hour!
-No double rising!
-This is my husbands Great Grandmothers recipe and I’m so happy and honored to share it with you!
+This recipe is my husbands Great Grandmother’s and I’m so happy and honored to share it with you!

 My diet starts January 1st.
 Right after I finish this pan of cinnamon rolls.

 Speaking of cinnamon rolls, I’m so happy to share with you my husbands Great Grandma Mack’s (short for McNamara) recipe for easy no yeast cinnamon rolls.

 My husband’s Aunt Penny did some digging around and found this recipe a few weeks before Christmas.
 Of course, the recipe was hand written with little to no specific measurements and called for Crisco.
 So I tested this recipe a few times, using butter and adding a little salt to the dough, but still keeping the integrity of her original recipe.

 I’ve been apart of the McNamara family for over 21 years and I’ve heard my father-in-law talk about these cinnamon rolls from time to time.
 So when Penny found the long lost recipe, I decided to surprise my father-in-law by making them for him/us on Christmas morning.
 I quickly made a double batch on Christmas Eve night and baked them the next morning once we got to their home.
 My father-in-law said they tasted just as he remembered.

 These no yeast cinnamon rolls can be whipped up in no time at all and they taste like perfection.

 Start by preheating your oven to 375°.
 Pour a tablespoon of melted butter into a 9.5-inch deep-sided pie dish.
 Use a pastry brush to cover the bottom and sides of the pan.

 To Make These No Yeast Cinnamon Rolls You Will Need: